ProtDos/Zyphor/README.md

 5. Create a new pull request.

 Before contributing, please review the [Contributing Guide](CONTRIBUTING.md) for detailed instructions on submitting issues, feature requests, and code changes.

 ---

+## Thread Model

+### Intended Audience

+Zyphor is designed for individuals and organizations that prioritize secure, anonymous communication.
+The protocol is ideal for:
+- Privacy-conscious users who want to protect their conversations from surveillance.
+- Whistleblowers, journalists, and activists who need strong anonymity.
+- Developers and researchers working on secure messaging systems.
+- Any user concerned about post-quantum security and metadata protection.
+- Companies wanting to secure their traffic
+- Schools or other institutions

+### Possible Threat Actors

+Zyphor is built to defend against a range of potential attackers, including:
+- **Network Adversaries (ISPs, Governments, and Mass Surveillance Programs)**: Attempt to monitor or intercept communication by analyzing network traffic.
+- **Malicious Server Operators**: The centralized nature of Zyphor means server operators have some visibility, but protections are in place to limit metadata leakage.
+- **Man-in-the-Middle (MitM) Attackers**: Attempt to intercept or modify messages between sender and recipient.
+- **Malicious Users**: Individuals attempting to spam, impersonate, or deanonymize other users.
+- **Quantum Adversaries**: Attackers with access to future quantum computing resources capable of breaking traditional encryption.

+### What an Attacker Can See

+- **That a message was sent**: While the contents remain encrypted, an attacker could observe that communication is occurring.
+- **Username-based Identifiers**: A malicious server owner could see every registered username and last request this user has done authenticated.
+This does not include messages sent, but rather just blinding the key or initiating a conversation, as the sealed messaging systems hides those identifiers.

+#### Trusting the central server
+Users can trust the server as all data linked to it is anonymized and no personal data is stored whatsoever.
+Like stated above even a compromised server wouldn't compromise a user in any way.

+### What an Attacker Cannot See

+- **Message Contents**: All communications are end-to-end encrypted using Kyber-1024 and AES-256, making decryption infeasible.
+Attackers also can't assign a message sent to a user.
+- **Sender and Receiver Identities**: The Sealed Messaging System ensures that the actual sender and recipient are unknown to any external observer.
+- **Conversation Links**: Due to metadata obfuscation and padding, it's impossible to determine who is communicating with whom based on message flow.
+- **Long-term Message Correlation**: Perfect Forward Secrecy (PFS) ensures that even if one session key is compromised, past messages remain secure.
+- **IP-Addresses**: The usage of the Tor-network ensures the anonymity of users by hiding their IP-address over multiple layers.

+---